Private Flood Insurance vs FEMA: Don't Get Flooded - Which is Right for You?

 Making a Flood Insurance Claim

-In the unfortunate event of a flood, knowing how to file a claim can speed up recovery.
+In the unfortunate event of a flood, understanding the process of flood insurance claims can significantly speed up recovery.
+Carriers and adjusters play a crucial role in facilitating the claims process for policyholders.
 After documenting the damage with photos and videos, contact your insurance agent or company to report the flood.

 An adjuster will be sent to assess the damage, and you must provide a detailed list of damaged or lost items.
 Keep records of all communication and follow up regularly to ensure your claim is processed efficiently.